Featured Artists

 Explore our talented artists and book exclusive signing sessions

-a Japanese Illustrator, Character Designer & Concept Designer, as one of the FOUR Special Guests at Kokoro Card Fest 2026!
 Specialising in science fiction–inspired ideas, Match’s work begins with a powerful concept — transforming simple curiosities into compelling visual worlds that feel believable, immersive, and alive.
 His designs don’t just look good… they feel like they exist.
+With over a decade of contributions to a major international trading card game series, Match has illustrated more than 100 cards since 2009 for a globally recognised collectible card game franchise.
+Well known among collectors worldwide, his extensive experience in trading card games has made his work highly sought after.

 Ray Fujiwara